WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->
 This is Wei, a researcher at Morgan Stanley.
-I'm currently focused on sequential sampling in volatility models, as well as the guidance and steering of diffusion models and large language models.
+I'm currently focused on sequential sampling for the guidance and control of diffusion models, language models, and volatility models.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->